 Elegance and history, grace and sophistication all come together in the glorious rooms, walkways and exhibits at the Lightner Museum.
-Originally The Hotel Alcazar, the building was built by Henry Flagler and is a magnificent example of Spanish Renaissance architecture.
+Originally The Hotel Alcazar, the building was built by railroad tycoon and hotel developer Henry Flagler and is a magnificent example of Spanish Renaissance architecture.
 Browse through costumes, furnishings, mechanical musical instruments and collections that bring back the grand Gilded Age, a marvelous period in the 19th century.
 See beautiful works of cut glass, Victorian art glass and the celebrated work of Louis Comfort Tiffany.
 Tour the museum and take a historical journey that will not soon be forgotten.

 When visiting Villa Zorayda, make sure to leave yourself a good hour to explore this architectural and cultural gem.
 It’s been added to the U.S. National Register of Historic Places and houses one of the most unique collections of antiquities in America.
 Such rarities on display include the “Sacred Cat Rug,” which is over 2,400 years old and said to be made from the hairs of ancient cats that roamed the Nile River.
 You can also see hand-carved tropical hardwood furniture and impressive interior details like the flooring and windows.